legonerd666/LDCWebDevCourse/README.md

 # LDCWebDevCourse

-This is the web development course folder for projects from the LDC web dev course.
+These are the web development files for projects from the LDC web dev course.
 -LDC